LaughingNinja/ABCDisneyWebAPI/README.md

 # ABCDisneyWebAPI
 Take home test
+****POSTMAN instructions after SQL below****
+-- The web.config ConnectionString will have to be pointed to a valid server on your side.

-You will have to create the SQL database/table/stored procedures prior to running the solution.
+--You will have to create the SQL database/table/stored procedures prior to running the solution.
 Here's the SQL code to do that:
 CREATE DATABASE Events;
 GO